jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

 ### 119 Section 211 does not apply to processes and proceedings relating to failure to notify notifiable privacy breach
 Section 211 (which refers to the liability of employers, principals, and agencies) does not apply to processes or proceedings under this Act relating to the obligations under section 114 or 115.

-### 120 Liability for actions of employees, agents, and members of agencies
+### 120 Liability for actions of officers, employees, agents, and members of agencies
 (1) This section applies to processes and proceedings under this Act relating to the obligations under section 114 or 115.
-(2) An employee or a member of an agency is not liable in those processes or proceedings if anything done or omitted by them results in the employer or agency failing to notify the Commissioner or an affected person (or their representative) or give public notice of a notifiable privacy breach.
+(2) An officer, an employee, or a member of an agency is not liable in those processes or proceedings if anything done or omitted by them results in the employer or agency failing to notify the Commissioner or an affected person (or their representative) or give public notice of a notifiable privacy breach.
-(3) For the purpose of those processes and proceedings, anything done or omitted by an employee or a member of an agency is to be treated as being done or omitted by the employer or agency.
+(3) For the purpose of those processes and proceedings, anything done or omitted by an officer, an employee, or a member of an agency is to be treated as being done or omitted by the employer or agency.
 (4) For the purpose of those processes and proceedings, anything done or omitted by an agent of another agency is to be treated as being done or omitted by both the agent and the principal agency.
 (5) However, the extent of liability of an agent is affected by whether they hold personal information that is the subject of a notifiable privacy breach.
 See the definition of privacy breach in section 112 and see section 11, which applies and which provides that information held by an agent is to be treated as being held by the principal agency unless section 11(3) applies.

-### 121 Knowledge of employees, agents, and members of agencies to be treated as knowledge of employers, principal agencies, and agencies
+### 121 Knowledge of officers, employees, agents, and members of agencies to be treated as knowledge of employers, principal agencies, and agencies
 (1) Subsection (2) applies to processes and proceedings under this Act relating to the obligations under section 114 or 115.
-(2) Anything relating to a notifiable privacy breach that is known by an employee or a member of an agency is to be treated as being known by the employer or agency.
+(2) Anything relating to a notifiable privacy breach that is known by an officer, an employee, or a member of an agency is to be treated as being known by the employer or agency.
 (3) Subsection (4) applies to processes and proceedings under this Act relating to the obligations under section 114 or 115 except a proceeding under section 118.
 (4) Anything relating to a notifiable privacy breach that is known by an agent is to be treated as being known by the principal agency.